Australia national quadball team

 The Australian national quadball team, known as the Dropbears, is the representative national team in the sport of quadball for Australia.
-The team made history in 2016 when it won the 2016 IQA World Cup, becoming the first non-United States Quidditch World Champions.
+The team made history in 2016 when it won the 2016 IQA World Cup, becoming the first non-USA Quidditch World Champions.

 Australia made its international debut in 2012 at the IQA Summer Games in Oxford, UK, and is one of only 4 national teams to have competed in all 6 IQA World Cups.
-Until 2025, the Dropbears were the only team to ever beat the United States at an international level, and after beating them at the 2025 World Cup to win bronze, are the only team to beat the USA twice.
+Until 2025, the Dropbears were the only team to ever beat the United States at an international level and, after beating them at the 2025 World Cup to win bronze, are the only team to beat the USA twice.

-The team is regulated by Quadball Australia and is a national member of the International Quadball Association.
+The team is regulated by Quadball Australia and is a national member of the International Quadball Association, competing in the Oceania-Asian division of the IQA Continental Games.